 - Death benefit ETP paid to a non-dependent of the deceased

-- Death benefit ETP paid paid to a trustee of the deceased
+- Death benefit ETP paid to a trustee of the deceased

-Each option has tax implications for any ETP payments made to the employee for the employee for example the ETP payments made to a dependent are excluded from tax until the ETP cap is reached where as ETP payments made to a non-dependent are taxed throughout and payments made to a trustee or estate are excluded from tax for ETP purposes.
+Each option has tax implications for any ETP payments made to the employee for example the ETP payments made to a dependent are excluded from tax until the ETP cap is reached whereas ETP payments made to a non-dependent are taxed throughout and payments made to a trustee or estate are excluded from tax for ETP purposes.

 For more information on the tax rates for termination payments please follow the ATO link.

 Aside from the tax implications selecting a relevant option will set termination type which will be displayed on the termination, ETP, and PAYG reports and will be submitted with your STP submissions to the ATO, the types are listed as follows;